 In today’s world, few of us have the time to visit the dentist for multiple appointments in order to receive dental treatment.
 At the same time, sitting for hours in a dental chair is not ideal either.
 One solution to this is called CEREC, a state-of-the-art machine that can make permanent crowns, veneers or onlays for you while you are still in the chair.

-Our dentists at Acorn Dental Care make use of CEREC technology to provide patients with the permanent, all-ceramic crowns, onlays, or dental veneers – all in a single dental appointment!
+Our dentists at Acorn Dental Care make use of CEREC technology to provide patients with the permanent, all-ceramic crowns, bridges, inlays & onlays and dental veneers – all in a single dental appointment!

 The CEREC procedure at Acorn Dental will be carried out, and finished, in a single appointment

 There is no need to go through multiple visits to the dentist for the teeth restorations to be completed and put into place – an experience that can both be uncomfortable and time-consuming.
 Teeth restorations through CEREC will only take 90 minutes to be completed, providing patients with much-improved smiles after just a few hours of treatment.

 Decayed or chipped teeth can often be repaired with white composite fillings that look natural, however if the damage is too substantial, particularly on the back teeth, then an inlay or onlay would be recommended.
 Inlays or onlays can be made from a number of strong materials such as metals or ceramics.An inlay is a small filling that fits into the biting surface of a tooth.
 An onlay covers a larger area of the tooth and is better suited to bigger cavities.
 Gold was traditionally used for these types of restorations.
 However, in recent times hard-wearing tooth-coloured porcelain has become a more popular choice of material.
 This is a more aesthetic way to restore the teeth and creates a more natural-looking smile.